Aboriginal and Torres Strait Islander Students

 Preparing for your university studies

 These programs are for school leavers and mature age students who want to build on their current knowledge base and prepare themselves for further studies at university.
-On completion of the program, students will be eligible to apply for entry to the Joint Medical Program.
+On completion of the Yapug or TRACKS program, students will be eligible to participate in the Miroma Bunbilla program.

 For further support and information regarding the tertiary preparation programs: